 Keep On Lying

 The organ lead that comes in during the middle of the song is a pretty basic organ patch, I've used Arturia Farfisa V because it's my go-to, but any B3 or Vox emulation would also work great.
-I've used Soundtoys Decapitator to liven up the sound a lot, it's a great tool for make tracks sound more analog and for tone shaping; I've got the drive knob up to around 5 and the tone knob most of the way up to bright.
-If you don't have Decapitator then explore the distortion / saturation units in your DAW and remember that subtle often works best!
+I've used Soundtoys Decapitator to liven up the sound a lot, it's a great tool for make tracks sound more analogue and for tone shaping; I've got the drive knob up to around 5 and the tone knob most of the way up to bright.
+If you don't have Decapitator then explore the distortion/saturation units in your DAW and remember that subtle often works best!